ComScore

 • Time Commitment: 35 minutes

-• Why We Love It: vegetarian, gluten free, beginner-friendly
+• Why I Love It: vegetarian, gluten free, beginner-friendly

-Beautifully seasoned, just like filet mignon.
+Beautifully seasoned, a la filet mignon.
 The peppery arugula side salad is the ultimate foil for the sweet melon.
 Save the leftover spice mix for beef, chicken salmon or roasted veggies.

 23. End of Summer Cobb Salad with Creamy Carrot-Kimchi Dressing